Take Five: Interest rate lift-off ahead - Up News Info

 5/ AFGHAN ABYSS

-The Taliban’s rapid advance towards Kabul has raised alarm not only about Afghanistan’s future but also the wider spillover in what is already a dangerous neighborhood.
+The Taliban have declared the war in in Afghanistan over after taking control of the presidential palace in Kabul, raising alarm over Afghanistan’s future and the wider spillover in what is already a dangerous neighborhood.

 Iran to the west, the central Asian republics of Tajikistan, Turkmenistan and Uzbekistan to the north may be at risk, but for markets, Pakistan to the east will be the immediate focus.